GelsonSze/CSC767M-Project/README.md

 - `S` - go left in the environment
 - `D` - go right in the environment

-You may also hold the left mouse button and drag your mouse around to look at other areas of the environment within your view.
+You may also move your mouse around to look at other areas of the environment within your view.

 ## Additional Features
 This environment makes use of shadow mapping, which allows objects hit by light to cast shadows.
 Implementing shadows and light provide a more realistic view of the environment, which can be seen as you move around the environment.